microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/project_rome_overview.md

 # Use the Microsoft Graph API to work with Project Rome

 Project Rome is a Microsoft initiative to build a cross-device experiences platform.
 This toolkit allows an app on a client (local) or service, in the case of Microsoft Graph, to interact with apps and services on a host (remote) device that is signed in with or receptive to the Microsoft account on the client device.
 This allows you to program cross-device and cross-platform experiences that are centered around user tasks rather than devices.
 Two key components are exposed via Microsoft Graph to enable these experiences: devices and activities.
-To learn more about the capabilities of Project Rome, see [Project Rome](https://developer.microsoft.com/en-us/windows/project-rome) in GitHub.
+To learn more about the capabilities of Project Rome, see [Project Rome](https://developer.microsoft.com/en-us/windows/project-rome) in the Windows Dev Center.

 ## Devices via RemoteSystems